 How to overcome this divide?
 Schitt’s Creek has a go by disguising a racially diverse, culturally tolerant city, as a small town.
 Despite frequent linking shots of out-of-the-way grain silos and quiet railway crossings, there is much of the nature of a densely packed city existence in Schitt’s Creek.
 The Rose family are thrown together physically, in two neighbouring motel rooms, when up until now they have led isolated lives in luxury apartments.
 They are also obliged to live and work closely with various different sorts of people around them.

 So, is this city-like town just a delightful fantasy?
 Is it a way of escaping the painful realities that are dividing many countries, America especially?
 Partly I think the answer is yes, but it’s not quite as simple as that.
 After all, urban life has pitfalls.
 The economic advantages of a city can create great wealth, and there is nothing like money for cutting people off in an entitled bubble.
 The Roses are not bad people, but they did fall into the isolating money trap during their glory days.
 A small town is a good place to strip away the wall of wealthy sophistication, and get back to relating to people in a more real, down-to-earth way.
 Johnny Rose, former head of the massive Rose Video chain, takes an interest in the dilapidated motel that has become his home, and starts working with its manager to try to make improvements.
 This means cleaning rooms, and working on the reception desk.
 Johnny’s son, David, opens a shop where he learns that you have to welcome customers, rather than keeping them away in the interests of exclusivity.
 Johnny’s daughter, Alexis, finds herself in a real relationship with the local vet, in contrast to her wealthy life, which had her moving through a series of high-profile but empty liaisons.
 Johnny’s wife, Moira, once a TV soap star, finds herself working with locals in singing groups and amateur drama productions.
+Compared to her life on the soap, where she seemed to spend most of her life drunk, Moira’s amateur theatrics are a welcome improvement.

 In the end, understanding and acceptance of others is the key, and Schitt’s Creek suggests that aspects of both city and rural life can help us with that.
 The trick is to combine the best, and limit the downsides, of both.